virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 **Omnia:** Their shadow on their like free version, oh my gosh it's useless.
 This looks really great.
 Why did you choose this Pokemon guy?

 **Cindie:** Honestly, I can't remember.
 Like at that time I think I just had it like the picture of Pikachu save to my phone because during that time I was really into finding pictures of like N64 era graphics T-posing and I would just like try to find every character like that in this art style.
 So I just had it saved to my phone.
-I actually I think I made this in the back of an uber like leaving from Jillian's apartment.
+I actually I think I made this in the back of an uber leaving from Jillian's apartment.

 **Omnia:** Oh, wow.

-**Cindie:** In new york!
-I definitely made this in new york.
+**Cindie:** In New York!
+I definitely made this in New York.

 **Omnia:** I think Pikachu fits.